awsdocs/amazon-sagemaker-developer-guide/doc_source/training-compiler-pytorch-models.md

 #### For distributed training<a name="training-compiler-pytorch-models-transformers-trainer-distributed"></a>

 SageMaker Training Compiler uses an alternate mechanism for distributed training, and you don’t need to specify the `distribution` parameter\.
 The compiler requires you to pass a SageMaker distributed training launcher script to the entry point and pass your training script to the `hyperparameters` argument\.
-For more information, choose **For distributed training** and the **Hugging Face Estimator for PyTorch** tab in the [Enable SageMaker Training Compiler Using the SageMaker Python SDK](training-compiler-enable.md#training-compiler-enable-pysdk) page\.
+For more information, choose **For distributed training** and the **Hugging Face Estimator for PyTorch** tab in the [Using the SageMaker Python SDK](training-compiler-enable.md#training-compiler-enable-pysdk) page\.

 ### Using PyTorch without Hugging Face Trainer API<a name="training-compiler-pytorch-models-non-trainer"></a>